liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

-@product@ follows a design language created by our designers at Liferay called [Lexicon Experience Language](https://lexicondesign.io/), which has been implemented for use of the web as [Lexicon](https://liferay.github.io/clay/).
+@product@ follows a design language created by our designers at Liferay called [Lexicon Experience Language](https://lexicondesign.io/), which has been implemented for use of the web as [Clay](https://liferay.github.io/clay/).

-Lexicon is automatically made available to you through a set of CSS classes and markup, although it's even easier to use our tag library.
+Clay is automatically made available to you through a set of CSS classes and markup, although it's even easier to use our tag library.

 For templating, Java EE's JSP is there as expected as well as FreeMarker, but the